-"There are sometimes clashes in appointment times between different departments, which comes back to the lack of a joined-up technology system." - quote provided to the Patients Association
+'There are sometimes clashes in appointment times between different departments, which comes back to the lack of a joined-up technology system.'

 Clinical digital systems should be implemented in a way that supports the delivery of seamless care.
 Interoperable systems should display relevant clinical information from all sources to enable standardised processes of care.
 Templates can support better communication between clinicians and patients.
 Ambient AI has the potential to produce letters that are personalised for individual patients and support shared understanding, as well as improved coding, without increasing the burden on clinical time.